-In October, representatives of the Bruderhof visited the campus to meet with members of the board, neighbors of the campus, and members of local and state government.
+In October, representatives of The Bruderhof visited the campus to meet with NAI Koella Moore agents, members of the board, neighbors of the campus, and members of local and state government.

 Glenn Moser, Mayor of Madisonville said, “It was a pleasure to meet at the Hiwassee setting.
 I am looking forward to more interaction with the Bruderhof in our community.”

 Brandy Gentry was also there, representing the Monroe County Chamber of Commerce.
 “It’s going to be a change from a college setting, but I appreciate their openness to work with the community, to continue Hiwassee as an important part of our county history,” she said.